spamhaus/spamassassin-dqs/README.md

 #### Prerequisites

 You need a DQS key along with an existing SpamAssassin 3.4.1+ installation on your system.
 These instructions do not cover the initial SpamAssassin installation.
 To correctly install SpamAssassin, please refer to instructions applicable to your SpamAssassin distribution.

+Since SpamAssassin 4.0.x replaced 3.4.x , we are only supporting installations on the 4.0.x branch.
+The version for 3.4.x stays here only for legacy, you are strongly encouraged to move to 4.0.x if you are still running the old branch.

 ***